Javier Mendez

 The athletes

-- Daniel Cormier — UFC LHW + heavyweight champion
+• Daniel Cormier — UFC LHW + heavyweight champion.
+The first-ever simultaneous two-division UFC champion among the heavier weight classes.

 The coaching philosophy

-- Long-term athlete relationships: Mendez's relationships with Khabib, Cormier, and Velasquez span 10+ years each.
+Long-term athlete relationships.
+Mendez's relationships with Khabib, Cormier, and Velasquez span 10+ years each.
+The roster stability is unusual — AKA fighters rarely leave the program, in contrast to the higher turnover at Jackson-Wink or ATT.

 The famous Khabib-Mendez relationship — visible in every Khabib post-fight interview where Khabib credits Mendez first — reflects the head-coach centrality of Mendez to the AKA system.